eh8/acstor/levelup/README.md

 - Install an Azure CLI extension
 - Create an AKS cluster with Azure Container Storage installed
 - Connect to the new cluster
-- Create a replica-enabled storage pool and persistent volumes
+- Create a replica-enabled ephemeral disk storage pool
 - Deploy and test a demo store application
 - Simulate hardware failure to test storage resiliency